Are you eating the right breakfast?

-Amidst our growing consciousness for good health we find ourselves grappling for better and fitter alternatives for our daily meals.
-The easiest and the most convenient of all replacements is finding healthier alternatives for breakfast.
-With the glut of cereal options and their health angled marketing, you find yourself striving for the healthier option every day.
+Amidst our growing consciousness for good health we find ourselves grappling for better and fitter options for our daily meals, of which, breakfast is the easiest and possibly the most effective.

-In short, the health benefits of a bowl of muesli with added milk, fruits and seeds/nuts is a dish full of fiber, vitamins, protein, omega 3 and minerals and are the best way to start your day.
+In short, the health benefits of a bowl of muesli with added milk, fruits and seeds/nuts is a dish full of fibre, vitamins, protein, omega 3 and minerals!

-Just try to avoid buying the packs with too much dried sweet fruits as they add to the calorie content heavily instead just add fresh fruits and seeds/nuts like apple, banana, strawberries, pear, almonds, walnuts, raisins, pumpkin seeds, flaxseed etc. to your bowl and restrict your portions.
+Just try to avoid buying the packs with excess dried sweet fruits because they add to the calorie content heavily.
+Instead, add fresh fruits and seeds/nuts like apple, banana, strawberries, pear, almonds, walnuts, raisins, pumpkin seeds, flaxseed etc. and restrict your portions.
 Do not have more than half a cup per serving.
-Just because muesli is such a healthy meal, some people prepare it at home to avoid risking intake of unwanted unhealthy parts of the packaged one.
-It is fairly simple to prepare and you end up adding exactly what you want to your muesli.
+Just because muesli is such a healthy meal, some people prepare it at home to avoid risking intake of unwanted unhealthy additives of the packaged one.
+It is fairly simple to prepare and you can add exactly what you want to your muesli.

 A nutritional breakdown of the popular brands of muesli:

-Just remember you can always use substitutes for milk in case it starts seeming monotonous or boring like yogurt, fruit juice, or even just plain water.
-All these ingredients along with muesli have multiple health benefits and will also promote weight loss by nourishing the body and regulating the metabolism.
+Just remember that you can substitute milk with yogurt, fruit juice, or even just plain water, in case it starts getting boring.
+All these ingredients have multiple health benefits and promote weight loss by nourishing the body and regulating metabolism.